-This article has been updated in compliance with the new schema plugins (Nov.
+This article has been updated in compliance with the recipe schema plugins (Nov.
 2017)

 To make your recipes a success, all you need is to make sure that you create unique recipes (I am looking at you, nana ice cream), regularly post engaging content and make it easy for your readers to share them with the world.